jackhjfission/mymosh/README.md

 # mymosh

-## A self-begetting environment for well-documented and reproducible data science
+## A selfbegetting environment for well-documented and reproducible data science

-<div align="center">_…a creature of pure accident, was Mymosh the Selfbegotten, who had neither mother nor father, but was son unto himself…_</div>
+<div align="center">*…a creature of pure accident, was Mymosh the Selfbegotten, who had neither mother nor father, but was son unto himself…*</div>

-<div align="right"> Stanislaw Lem, _Mymosh the Selfbegotten_ </div>
+<div align="right"> Stanislaw Lem, *Mymosh the Selfbegotten* </div>